-- TeenNick is Nickelodeon's 24-hour network exclusively for and about teens, featuring award-winning series, original shows and TV favorites with a focus on celebrating the unique everyday realities of being a teen.
-TeenNick.com features the best episodes and clips of TeenNick shows, as well as games, quizzes and a vibrant user community. - Programming highlights included series and events such as Degrassi, H2O and The HALO Awards, as well as Nickelodeon hits like True Jackson, Zoey 101 and Drake and Josh. - TeenNick reached approximately 70 million domestic television households in September 2011.
-In the quarter ended September 30, 2011, TeenNick.com averaged 2.6 million monthly unique visitors.
+- TeenNick is Nickelodeon's 24-hour network exclusively for and about teens and tweens, featuring original programming and award-winning series, with a focus on presenting an authentic teen experience.
+TeenNick.com features the best episodes and clips of TeenNick shows, as well as games, quizzes and a vibrant user community. - Programming highlights included series and events such as Degrassi, H2O and The HALO Awards, as well as Nickelodeon original hits like Hollywood Heights, Zoey 101 and Drake and Josh. - TeenNick reached approximately 72 million domestic television households in September 2012.
+In the quarter ended September 30, 2012, TeenNick.com averaged 1.6 million monthly unique visitors.